aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to DIF via C++ or Online App" h2="PPSM  to DIF File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to DIF?</h2>

+The PPSM file format is a Microsoft PowerPoint Show file, which is used to store presentations created with Microsoft PowerPoint.
+It is a binary file format that is used to store slideshows, which can include text, images, animations, and other objects.
+On the other hand, the DIF file format is a data interchange format that is used to store data in a tabular format.
+It is a text-based format that is used to store data in a tabular format, which can be easily imported into a spreadsheet program such as Microsoft Excel.

+Therefore, it is necessary to convert PPSM to DIF in order to be able to view and edit the data stored in the PPSM file in a spreadsheet program.

+<h2>How Aspose.Total Helps for PPSM to DIF Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to easily create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for manipulating PowerPoint presentations, Excel spreadsheets, and other file formats.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to DIF within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to DIF.
+Using Aspose.Total for C++, you can easily convert PPSM to DIF within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPSM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to DIF.

+Aspose.Total for C++ is a powerful suite of APIs that makes it easy to convert PPSM to DIF within C++ applications.
+It is a reliable and efficient solution for converting PPSM to DIF, and it can be used to quickly and easily convert PPSM to DIF with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}